Cosan chairman: No plans to part ways with Shell on Raízen venture

-SAO PAULO (Reuters) - Brazilian energy and transportation group Cosan SA Industria e Comercio has no plans to part ways with Royal Dutch Shell on their Raízen joint venture, the world’s largest cane processor, Cosan Chairman Rubens Ometto said on Thursday.
+SAO PAULO, Nov 26 (Reuters) - Brazilian energy and transportation group Cosan SA Industria e Comercio has no plans to part ways with Royal Dutch Shell on their Raízen joint venture, the world’s largest cane processor, Cosan Chairman Rubens Ometto said on Thursday.

 Asked by Reuters to comment on a local newspaper report that Shell, the oil major, would exercise a contractual option to buy out Cosan’s stake in Raízen, Ometto said the story was completely unfounded.